os-migrate/os-migrate/docs/src/devel/README.rst

 -  `Releasing <releasing.rst>`__ - Procedure to release a new version of OS Migrate to Ansible Galaxy.

--  `Contributing <contributing.md>`__ - Guide for developers to
+- `Contributing Code <contributing-code.md>`__ - Guide for developers
-   contribute code or documentation to the project.
+   to contribute code to the project.

+- `Contributing Documentation <contributing-docs.md>`__ - Guide for
+   contributing to the project documentation.

 .. toctree::
    :maxdepth: 2